radview/webload-documentation/docs/recorder/appendix_a.md

    For example, in the preceding figure, the comment area explains that the Connection Timeout field is used to set the amount of time the system will wait for a TCP connection to be established before timing out.
 Time is defined in milliseconds.

-3. Enter the appropriate field value into the Value column next to the field name, as described [Table 60](#_bookmark268).
+3. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#tcp_connect).

 4. Click **OK**.